 Changes made through CustomConfig git

-Changes made to CustomConfig git files will NOT be pushed to your servers until the next stack deployment.
-This is prevent unwanted changes go live during a normal gil workflow.
+Changes made to CustomConfig git files will NOT be pushed to your servers until the next application deployment.
+This is prevent unwanted changes go live during a normal git workflow.

 This is done by committing the changes to the CustomConfig git repository by Cloud 66.
 Those changes are visible on your git history and are performed by